Diego-Asturiano/Data_Science/README.md

-This repository contains data science projects where different algorithms for machine learning of supervised and non-supervised models are implemented.
+This repository contains a collection of data science projects that implement various machine learning algorithms, including both supervised and unsupervised models.
+Each project includes data preparation, exploratory data analysis (EDA), model training, evaluation, and result visualization using standard data science tools and techniques.